elguapo1611/blue/README.md

     $ bundle

-And then execute which will move basic config files into place.
+Then run the following to move config templates into place inside your application:

     $ rake blue:setup